funilrys/PyFunceble/docs/configuration/location.rst

 To answer those problematics, we moved the configuration location elsewhere in the place where most users expect to have their configuration file(s).

+Filename-s
+^^^^^^^^^^

+At any of the listed configuration location, the following file will be read:

+- :code:`.PyFunceble.yaml`
+    - This file is generated automatically if missing.
+    - This file is may be automatically updated if you choose to merge the upstream configuration when a new key is introduced or removed.

+- :code:`.PyFunceble.overwrite.yaml`
+    - This file can only be maintained by a human-controlled process.
+PyFunceble will never write into this file.

 Repository clone
 ^^^^^^^^^^^^^^^^